gainwell-ohio/spbm/docs/UPDL/Genitourinary/benign_prostatic_hyperplasia.md

 ## Prior Authorization Criteria

 1. Is there any reason the patient cannot be changed to a medication not requiring prior approval?
 Acceptable reasons include:

-    - Allergy to medications not requiring prior approval
+    1. Allergy to medications not requiring prior approval

-    - Contraindications to or drug interaction with medications not requiring prior approval
+    2. Contraindications to or drug interaction with medications not requiring prior approval

-    - History of unacceptable/toxic side effects to medications not requiring prior approval
+    3. History of unacceptable/toxic side effects to medications not requiring prior approval
 2. Patient must have a therapeutic failure to no less than a **30-day** trial on at least **two** medications that are preferred.

-## Additional Criteria For Approval Of Tadalafil (CIALIS)
+## Additional Criteria for Approval Of Tadalafil (CIALIS)

 Patient must have diagnosis of benign prostatic hyperplasia and have a therapeutic failure to no less than a 30-day trial on at least one alpha-1 adrenergic blocker and a 90-day trial of finasteride.